craftech-io/module-installer/README.md

 ## Quick Start

-### Install craftech-install
+### Install module-install

-If `craftech-install` is our approach for installing Craftech Modules, how do we install `craftech-install` itself?
+If `module-install` is our approach for installing Module Modules, how do we install `module-install` itself?

-Our solution is to make the `craftech-install` tool open source and to publish a `bootstrap-craftech-installer.sh` script that anyone can use to install `craftech-install` itself.
+Our solution is to make the `module-install` tool open source and to publish a `bootstrap-module-installer.sh` script that anyone can use to install `module-install` itself.
 To use it, execute the following:

 ```
-curl -LsS https://raw.githubusercontent.com/craftech-io/craftech-installer/master/bootstrap-craftech-installer.sh | bash /dev/stdin --version v0.0.22
+curl -LsS https://raw.githubusercontent.com/craftech-io/module-installer/master/bootstrap-module-installer.sh | bash /dev/stdin --version v0.0.22
 ```

-Notice the `--version` parameter at the end where you specify which version of `craftech-install` to install.
-See the [releases](https://github.com/craftech-io/craftech-installer/releases) page for all available versions.
+Notice the `--version` parameter at the end where you specify which version of `module-install` to install.
+See the [releases](https://github.com/craftech-io/module-installer/releases) page for all available versions.

 For paranoid security folks, see [is it safe to pipe URLs into bash?](#is-it-safe-to-pipe-urls-into-bash) below.

-### Use craftech-install
+### Use module-install

 #### Authentication

-To install scripts and binaries from private GitHub repos, you must create a [GitHub access token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) and set it as the environment variable `GITHUB_OAUTH_TOKEN` so `craftech-install` can use it to access the repo:
+To install scripts and binaries from private GitHub repos, you must create a [GitHub access token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) and set it as the environment variable `GITHUB_OAUTH_TOKEN` so `module-install` can use it to access the repo:

 ```
 export GITHUB_OAUTH_TOKEN="(your secret token)"